 What Do I Have to Prove in Order to Win a Brain Injury Lawsuit?

-Most brain injury cases are constructed on the grounds of negligence, which places the burden of proof on the plaintiff.
+Most brain injuries cases are constructed on the grounds of negligence, which places the burden of proof on the plaintiff.
 Lawsuits based on negligence require the plaintiff to prove a few key aspects: first, the plaintiff must prove that the defendant owed the plaintiff a duty of care and that this duty of care was breached through deliberately reckless actions or by negligence (failing to take action when needed).
-Second, the defendant’s actions or failure to act was the direct cause of the accident or event that led to the injury.
+Second, the defendant's actions or failure to act was the direct cause of the accident or event that led to the injuries.
 Third, the plaintiff was significantly injured and suffered losses as a result.

 These factors are not always easy to prove.
 For that reason, a personal injury lawyer may be essential to help advise you regarding the type of evidence you will need and the right course of action to build a strong case.
 Pictures, videos, medical records, and any other evidence connecting your brain injury to an accident that could have been prevented if it wasn't for the defendant's negligence may be vital for your case.

 Can I Sue the Manufacturer of a Product or Equipment for My Brain Injuries?

 Besides seeking damages compensation from a negligent individual, you may also consider initiating a product liability lawsuit when applicable.
 If your brain injury was caused in part by a defective product or equipment, then the manufacturer of that product may share financial responsibility for your case.